BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/DomainDrivenDesign/terminology.md

 - **bus** - bus is a shared component, that facilitates communication between components

 - **saga** - instance of a state machine, that represents an ongoing, possibly long running operation

+- **repository** - in DDD repository is a class that handles persistence on behalf of entities and ideally agregate roots